 Quite simply, there is no such thing as fat-loss food and no food is inherently bad.
-However, it is obvious that some foods support fat-loss goals more than others.

 Certain foods make it a whole lot easier to stick to the plan, because they share characteristics that enable us to control our appetite better.
 They also improve other factors such as recovery, stress, cognition, sleep, and performance.